 Having the gym equipment you need right in the comfort of your own home has always been nice.
-And in the days of the pandemic, not only is it nice, but it’s almost a necessity.
+And in the days post-pandemic, not only is it nice, but it’s almost a necessity.
 But what if you aren’t working with a ton of available space?
 Stress not — you can still invest in a few solid pieces of equipment so that your fitness journey isn’t inhibited.
 Keep reading for the best home gym equipment for small spaces — apartments, houses, garages, and beyond.

 The Best Home Gym Equipment for Small Spaces: 7 Pieces to Complete Your Training Room